 In a recent year, estimated crash-related costs in Illinois were $5.5 billion for all crashes.
 The value of a pedestrian accident case can vary widely – anywhere from a few thousand to over one million dollars.
 Always have a lawyer determine what your case is worth, which will depend on several factors.

 Your ability to receive compensation will depend on who was at fault in the accident.
-Fault is not always clear.
-Illinois has adopted modified comparative negligence, which allows a victim to recover financially for an accident as long as he or she is not more than 50% responsible for the accident.
+The fault is not always clear.
+Illinois has adopted modified comparative negligence, which allows a victim to recover financially for an accident if he or she is not more than 50% responsible.

 A pedestrian could be at least partially at fault for an accident if his or her actions were illegal, such as jaywalking.
 In Illinois and most states, it is illegal for a pedestrian to suddenly leave a curb or sidewalk and run into the path of a moving vehicle.

 However, a driver still has a duty to exercise care while operating his or her vehicle and will likely bear some of the cost for your injuries.